finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 ## Cleanup every build

 In general it's good practice to clean our `/build` folder before each build, so that only used files will be generated.
-Webpack have plugin specifically fot that, it's `clean-webpack-plugin`.
+Webpack have plugin specifically for that, it's `clean-webpack-plugin`.
 Let's add the plugin to our project:

 ```bash
 # If you're using yarn